 Even for experienced Amongers (that’s not what they’re called) who already know these basics, it’s also important to know which parts of the map the security cameras can see, and where the second stages of common tasks like wiring could end up.
-There are currently three maps you’ll need to memorise, The Skeld, Polus, and Mira HQ, but a new map has been teased by the developers recently and will be fully revealed at The Game Awards on December 10.
+There are currently four Among Us maps, including The Airship.

 The Skeld is the original Among Us map, so it’s a great place for Among Us beginners to start.
 It’s a large map with lots of hallways and ample venting opportunities, marked in red on the map.
 There are security cameras throughout the map, which can be viewed from the security room; the yellow boxes on the map denote the areas that are in vision of these cameras.
 The emergency button in The Skeld is in the middle of the cafeteria, where you spawn at the beginning of the game.

 When enabled, the visual tasks on The Skeld are the second stage of Empty Garbage/Empty Chute, which ends up in Storage, Submit Scan in MedBay, Clear Asteroids in Weapons, and Prime Shields in Shields.
 If someone has already turned on the shields, there will be no visual indicator for subsequent users, so this can only clear one player.